Is it time to replace your old floors? You can’t go wrong with hardwood flooring.

 - Shipping, delivery, and sales tax

 There are many different choices when it comes to hardwood flooring.
-And each of these can impact the cost of it.
+And each of these factors can impact the cost.

 Solid or engineered hardwoods?
 Exotic or native species?

-Hardness, thickness, type of finish…all of these factors play a role.
+Hardness, thickness, and type of finish all of these factors impact price.
 So how do you choose?